 Feel free to share your tips in the comments below!

 I am divided about internet forums.
 On the one hand, you can find good friends there, and if you meet them in real life, everything is good.
 On the other hand, you don’t know exactly who the person on the other end is.
 The question is whether they are the right person for you to take in their views and thoughts.
 The internet forums can also take a lot of time out from real life.
 That time you could have spent inviting a friend home and eating cinnamon buns instead.

 A good place to start can be Rulla Vagn (Sweden).
 It is an internet community where you can start parent groups and find others.

 Be sensitive to each other’s children and views

-Sometimes the first child can separates friends.
+Sometimes the first child can be something that separates friends.
 Often when I hear about it, it’s about friends having different ideas about how to raise children and ending up in conflict about it.
-Here’s my advice, be sensitive and humble to one another.
-Remember that you are each in the midst of a life changing event.
-Not only are you entering a new milestone in life by becoming a parent but also with a lack of sleep, breast engorgement and formula or milk all over the kitchen, you are not always your best self.
+Here’s my advice: be sensitive and humble to one another.
+Remember that you are each in the midst of a big life crisis.
+Not only are you entering a new milestone in life by becoming a parent, with a lack of sleep and breast engorgement or formula and milk all over the kitchen, you are not always your best self.

 Children are also different.
 If you have a child who is good at eating, it is easy to think you know the right way to feed a child.
-You should be proud of yourself and the child’s other parent, but keep quiet in front of other parents.
-If you have a child who does not like to eat, or is not so good at sucking, it is awful to hear self-righteous friends talk about how amazing it will be just to do as they do.
-It goes the same with sleep, and screaming.
+You should be proud of yourself (and your child’s other parent), but stay humble in front of other parents.
+If you have a child who does not like to eat, or is not so good at sucking or breastfedding, it is awful to hear self-righteous friends talk about how amazing it will be just to do as they do.
+It goes the same with sleep, and screams.